 You can view and manage orders from all child stores on the parent store’s order dashboard.
 All order management actions such as viewing, confirming, accepting, rejecting, and deletion are synchronized between the child and parent catalogs.
 Therefore, confirming an order through the parent store also moves the order to the confirmed orders tab in the child store.
 Similarly, rejecting an order via the parent store marks it as rejected in the child store.

-Linked stores provide a way for your customers to switch between multiple catalogs or multiple stores.
+Linked stores allow your customers to switch between multiple catalogs or multiple stores.
 There are two ways in which customers can select a catalog:

 - The parent store – landing page for linked stores

 The parent store acts as a landing page or menu for all child stores.
 It shows a list of the stores where a customer can submit orders to your restaurant or hotel chain.

 When a customer visits a parent store, they will be able to choose which catalog to view.
 So, if you had three separate catalogs connected via a parent store, the customer will see all the catalogs on the parent store, and they can choose which one to view depending on what and how they want to order.

 - Dropdown list on sibling stores